Date: 21 October 2016. All's Well aboard Seaweed.

 store.
 The plan is to switch to buss bars.
 That will make the

 monthly battery checks easier.
-I'll need four sets (positive and
+I will need four sets (positive and

 ground) for the batts.
 I have two banks, five in one bank and